trimble-oss/dba-dash/Docs/FAQ.md

 ## The stored procedure names are not showing

 Object names might display as {object_id:1234567}.
 This can occur if the DBA Dash service account doesn't have permissions to collect the object name.
 [Review the permissions](/Security.md) assgined to the service account.

+## How do I get notifications of new releases?

+Click the GitHub "Watch" button at the top of this page.
+A drop down will appear.
+Select "Custom".
+Check "Releases" and click apply - this will only notify you when releases are published.